NeuroTechX/ntx_slack_archive/general.md

  >alexander.chudinov Go with Python, this will take you further and faster than most alternatives.
 Matlab would be my second choice.
 Later on, if you focus on a specific application {smartphone, embedded, cloud}, you can switch your language for something more aligned with your development platform.

+10/17/2017 6:45 PM

+ **alexander.chudinov** :

+ >Noted, thank you everybody. :smile: I've heard that Python is great for neural networks.
+Can anybody confirm this?